ben-kemister/development-cheat-sheets/content/tools/traefik.md

 When deployed as the Ingress controller in a Kubernetes cluster Traefik will watch for [specific annotations](https://doc.traefik.io/traefik/routing/providers/kubernetes-ingress/#annotations) on Kubernetes Ingress and Service resources and use these to configure its routes.

-Below is an example of the use of these annotations:
+Below is an example of the use of these annotations on an Ingress resource:

 ```yaml
 apiVersion: networking.k8s.io/v1